meilisearch/documentation/guides/advanced_guides/faceted_search.md

 **Faceted search** is a feature provided out-of-the-box by MeiliSearch.
 Faceting allows classifying search results into categories that are called **facets**.

-> For a movie, its title, director, and its release date can be used as facets.
+> For a movie, its title or its director can be used as facets.

 A faceted search system provides users with a simple way to narrow down search results by selecting facets.
 A faceted navigation system is an **intuitive interface to display and navigate through content**.
 The facets are placed in the UI as filters which users can apply to refine the results in real-time.
 When the users perform a search, they are presented with a list of results and a list of facets (i.e., categories) as below:

 ![Amazon UI](/amazon-facets.png)
-> Faceted navigation on Amazon.
+> Faceted navigation on Amazon where facets are placed on the left side.

 ### How does it work?

 Faceted search, also known as faceted navigation, is a technique that combines traditional search with a **faceted classification of items**.
 Data is classified across multiple dimensions, called facets, so it can be accessed and ordered in multiple ways at a time.
-This is a powerful feature that allows building an intuitive navigation interface.
+This is a powerful feature that enables to build an intuitive navigation interface.

 Both faceting and filtering help drill down into a subset of search results.
 However, **faceting differs from [filtering](/guides/advanced_guides/filtering.md)**.
 Facets are document fields and provide grouping capabilities.
-They allow searching for specific fields rather than every field whereas iltering is used to filter the returned results by adding constraints.
+They allow searching for specific fields rather than every field whereas filtering is used to filter the returned results by adding constraints.

 ### Setting Up Facets